-Here we get to the bit where, sadly, not everyone can sign up to Audible Plus.
+Here we get to the bit where, sadly, not everyone can sign up for Audible Plus.
 You need a credit card.
 You don’t actually have to pay anything at this point.
 But you need to fill it in.
 Debit cards only work if it’s a Visa.
-If you already use a credit card for Amazon, you are done now.
-You can skip on to the next point.
+If you already use a credit card for Amazon, you are done now and can skip on to the next point.

 If you only want an Audible.com account to request free Audible promo codes for reviews you can also skip this step.
 You don’t need to provide a payment method.
 Simply follow the link that’s provided with an Audible.com review copy and you’re all set.
 Skip this one and the next step and continue setting up your Audible phone app.